gulfairus/gulfairus/README.md

 - 👯 I’m looking to collaborate on **machine learning and deep learning projects**

+- 👨‍💻 All of my projects are available at [https://troopl.com/gulfairuskairedenova](https://troopl.com/gulfairuskairedenova)

 - 📫 How to reach me **gulfairuskairedenova@gmail.com**

 - 📄 Know about my experiences [https://flowcv.com/resume/2722bqr4f2](https://flowcv.com/resume/2722bqr4f2)